MarioSieg/Corium/README.md

 As you might know,<br>
 there are already plenty of programming languages out there.<br>
 Many programming can be divided into two groups (the so called two language problem):<br>
-There are very hight level languages such as Python or Java and<br>
+There are very high level languages such as Python or Java and<br>
 many performance critical code is written in a more lower level language <br>
 such as C, C++ or Rust.
 This is highly inefficient as it requires more knowledge,<br>
 testing and time.
-It is also more error prone.<br>
+Of course it is also more error prone.<br>
 Corium allows for code which is clean, portable, easy to write and still very fast.<br>
-This might sound like the "Julia" language, but Corium relies much more on simplicity.<br>
-With a semicolon free, easy to read C like syntax, it's easy to learn the language.<br>
+With semicolons and an easy to read C-like syntax, Corium is easy to learn.<br>
-The core language features are enough to write good code, but not too much to become bloated.<br>
+The core language features are enough for all kinds of projects, but not too much to become bloated.<br>
 It has a great and easy to use debugger, package manager and linter.<br>
 Just get your favourite editor like VisualStudioCode, IntelliJ or something else,<br>
 and start coding!<br>